microsoft/teams-ai/js/samples/README.md

 1. Download and install [Bot Framework Emulator](https://github.com/microsoft/BotFramework-Emulator)
 2. Launch Bot Framework Emulator
 3. Run the app you are in the directory for.
+Make sure [Auto Attach](https://code.visualstudio.com/docs/nodejs/nodejs-debugging#_auto-attach) is set to `Smart` or `Always` to debug locally.

 ```bash
 yarn start